 In collaboration with WAFIC and Recfishwest we are developing Fish Eye, an integrated information system for the fisheries sector.
 The WA Government has provided more than $11 million for the project which will modernise the management and administration of commercial and recreational fisheries.

-- We liaise with the Department of Environment and Conservation to develop management plans which may include specific restrictions on recreational and commercial fishing in protected areas such as marine parks, marine nature reserves and marine management areas.
+- We liaise with the Department of Parks and Wildlife to develop management plans which may include specific restrictions on recreational and commercial fishing in protected areas such as marine parks, marine nature reserves and marine management areas.

 - We are partnering with Surf Life Saving WA link to develop new strategies for beach goers and users of the aquatic environment on the risks associated with sharks.